wright1/dummySite/README.md

 so the side navagation is functional it works. when you press on the hamburger menu it slides from the left.
 However I think the hamburger menu looks clumsy I would I would like to use a sleeker method.
 I'll have a think on this!!!
 You can have a look [here](https://thisdummysite.netlify.com/).
 I've decided to change the side navagation a little.
+Moving the button to the inside of the nav panel may be a solution.